-The British poet and painter known for his absurd wit, Edward Lear was born on May 12, 1812 and began his career as an artist at age 15.
-His father, a stockbroker of Danish origins, was sent to debtor's prison when Lear was thirteen and the young Lear was forced to earn a living.
-Lear quickly gained recognition for his work and in 1832 was hired by the London Zoological Society to execute illustrations of birds.
-In the same year, the Earl of Derby invited Lear to reside at his estate; Lear ended up staying on until 1836.
+Edward Lear, the British poet and painter known for his absurd wit, was born on May 12, 1812, in Highgate, England, a suburb of London, and began his career as an artist at age fifteen.
+His father, a stockbroker of Danish origin, was sent to debtor’s prison when Lear was thirteen, forcing the young Lear to earn a living.
+Lear quickly gained recognition for his work and, in 1832, was hired by the London Zoological Society to execute illustrations of birds.
+In the same year, the Earl of Derby invited him to reside at his estate; Lear ended up staying until 1836.

-His first book of poems, A Book of Nonsense (1846) was composed for the grandchildren of the Derby household.
-Around 1836 Lear decided to devote himself exclusively to landscape painting (although he continued to compose light verse).
-Between 1837 and 1847 Lear traveled extensively throughout Europe and Asia.
+Lear’s first book of poems, A Book of Nonsense (Routledge, Warne, and Routledge, 1846) was composed for the grandchildren of the Derby household.
+Around 1836, Lear decided to devote himself exclusively to landscape painting, although he continued to compose light verse.
+Between 1837 and 1847, Lear traveled extensively throughout Europe and Asia.

-After his return to England, Lear's travel journals were published in several volumes as The Illustrated Travels of a Landscape Painter.
-Popular and respected in his day, Lear's travel books have largely been ignored in the twentieth century.
-Rather, Lear is remembered for his humorous poems, such as "The Owl and the Pussycat," and as the creator of the form and meter of the modern limerick.
-Like his younger peer Lewis Carroll, Lear wrote many deeply fantastical poems about imaginary creatures, such as "The Dong with the Luminous Nose."
-His books of humorous verse also include Nonsense Songs (1871) and Laughable Lyrics (1877).
-Lear died on January 29, 1888 at the age of 76.
+After his return to England, Lear’s travel journals were published in several volumes as The Illustrated Travels of a Landscape Painter.
+Popular and respected in his day, Lear’s travel books have largely been ignored in the twentieth century.
+Rather, Lear is remembered for his humorous poems, such as “The Owl and the Pussycat,” and as the creator of the form and meter of the modern limerick.
+Like his younger peer Lewis Carroll, Lear wrote many deeply fantastical poems about imaginary creatures, such as “The Dong with the Luminous Nose.”
+His books of humorous verse also include Nonsense Songs, Stories, Botany, and Alphabets (James R. Osgood and Company, 1871) and Laughable Lyrics: a Fourth Book of Nonsense Poems, Songs, Botany, Music, &c.
+(Robert John Bush, 1877).